 Of course!
-As long as your camper has turned 6 (or 10 for overnight camps), they are eligible to come to camp.
+As long as your camper has turned 6 (or 10 for overnight camps) by the end of 2019, they are eligible to come to camp.

 If for some reason your camper is unable to come to camp you can only withdrawal from a camp week by contacting the Camp Office.
 A refund of the camp fee, less a $50 deposit will be issued upon receiving notification in writing by our office on or before June 15th.
 Withdrawal requests after June 15th are not eligible to receive a refund unless accompanied by a doctor’s note that specifies the injury/illness that prevents the camper from attending camp and participating in the program.
 A pro-rated refund will be issued as long as a doctor’s note is submitted to the Camp Office within 48 hours confirming the injury and recommended discontinuation in the camp program.
 Refunds will not be issued for program changes due to inclement weather.
 Refunds will not be given for children that are not happy at camp or want to leave.
 It is the job of the camp staff to create a welcoming and supportive environment and we will do everything we can to make it so.
 If campers come home unhappy, please contact the Camp Office so the situation can be resolved.
 No refunds or credits will be made for absences missed by the participant.